DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_04_Implementing_storage_solutions_in_Windows_Server.md

 6. When **Windows PowerShell ISE** completes loading, select **File**, select **Open**, and then navigate to **C:\Labfiles\Mod04**.
 1. Select **Implement-StorageSpacesDirect.ps1**, and then select **Open**.

     > **Note**: The script is divided into numbered steps.
 There are eight steps, and each step has a number of commands.
-Run the commands by highlighting each command and pressing **F8**, one after the other in accordance with the following instructions.Ensure each step finishes, that is, goes from Stop operation (a red square) to a Run selection (green arrow) in the menu bar, before starting the next.
+Run the commands by highlighting each command and pressing **F8**, one after the other in accordance with the following instructions.
+Ensure each step finishes, that is, goes from Stop operation (a red square) to a Run selection (green arrow) in the menu bar, before starting the next.

 7. Select the line in step 1, that is, highlight the entire line, starting with the first **Invoke-Command**, and then select **F8**.
 8. Wait until the installation finishes, and then verify that the output of the command includes four lines (one for each server) with **Success** as **True**.